psolin/cleanco/README.md

-# cleanco - 1.1
+# cleanco - clean organization names

 ## What is it / what does it do?

-This is a Python module that processes company names, in terms of US/UK business entity types.
+This is a Python package that processes company names, providing cleaned versions of the names by stripping away terms indicating organization type (such as "Ltd." or "Corp").

+Using a database of organization type terms, It also provides an utility to deduce the type of organization, in terms of US/UK business entity types (ie. "limited liability company" or "non-profit").

+Finally, the system uses the term information to suggest countries the organization could be established in.
+For example, the term "Oy" in company name suggests it is established in Finland, whereas "Ltd" in company name could mean UK, US or a number of other countries.

 ## How do I install it?
 Download it from this site and unzip the directory.